-The knot is the most important part of the suture closure in vivo; the knot is the determining factor in suture strength in 95% of sutures tested.
+The knot is the most important part of the suture closure in vivo, the knot is the determining factor in suture strength in 95 percent of sutures tested.
 Complex knots have twice the security of simple knots.

 However, increasing complexity of the knot simply leads to the suture strength being the weak link.
 The size of the knot is also important.
-If you use the same suture and increase from three to five throws, the foreign body volume is increased by 50%.
+If you use the same suture and increase from 3 to 5 throws, the foreign body volume is increased by 50 percent.